-c.
-Rights in Data Developed Under SBIR/STTR Funding Agreements - Rights in technical data, including software developed under the terms of any funding agreement resulting from grant applications submitted in response to this solicitation, shall remain with the grantee, except that the government shall have the limited right to use such data for government purposes and shall not release such proprietary data outside the government without permission of the grantee for a period of not less than four years from delivery of the last deliverable under that agreement (either Phase I, Phase II, or federally-funded SBIR Phase III).
+- c.
+Rights in Data Developed Under SBIR/STTR Funding Agreements Rights in technical data, including software developed under the terms of any funding agreement resulting from grant applications submitted in response to this solicitation, shall remain with the recipient, except that the government shall have the limited right to use such data for government purposes and shall not release such proprietary data outside the government without permission of the recipient for a period of not less than 4 years from delivery of the last deliverable under that agreement (either Phase I, Phase II, or Federally funded SBIR Phase III).
 Agencies are released from obligation to protect SBIR data upon expiration of the protection period except that any such data that is also protected and referenced under a subsequent SBIR award must remain protected through the protection period of that subsequent SBIR award.
-However, effective at the conclusion of the four-year period, the government shall retain a royalty-free license for government use of any technical data delivered under an SBIR/STTR award whether patented or not.

-- d.
-Copyrights With prior written permission of the cognizant DOE Contracting Officer, the awardee may copyright and publish (consistent with appropriate national security considerations, if any) material developed with DOE support.
+However, effective at the conclusion of the 4-year period, the government shall retain a royalty-free license for government use of any technical data delivered under an SBIR/STTR award whether patented or not. - d.
+Copyrights With prior written permission of the cognizant DOE Contracting Officer, the recipient may copyright and publish (consistent with appropriate national security considerations, if any) material developed with DOE support.
 DOE receives a royalty-free license for the Federal Government and requires that each publication contain an appropriate acknowledgment and disclaimer statement. - e.
 Patents Small businesses may retain the principal worldwide patent rights to any invention developed with Federal support.
 The government receives a royalty-free license for Federal use, reserves the right to require the patent holder to license others in certain circumstances, and requires that anyone exclusively licensed to sell must normally manufacture it domestically.
 Information regarding patent rights in inventions supported by Federal funding can be found in the Code of Federal Regulations, 37 CFR Part 401. - f.
-Distribution of Intellectual Property and Commercialization Rights Between the Small Business and Subcontractor When using subcontractors, including research institutions, the small business is responsible for protecting its own interests with regard to the retention of intellectual property and commercialization rights.
+Distribution of Intellectual Property and Commercialization Rights Between the Small Business and Subcontractor When using subcontractors, including research institutions, the small business is responsible for providing that its subcontractors retain all rights provided for the small business.
+DOE intends for large business subcontractors to retain title to inventions pursuant to a pending Class Patent Waiver.

-G. NOTICE OF RIGHT TO REQUEST PATENT WAIVER
+G. NOTICE OF RIGHT TO REQUEST PATENT WAIVER.